robotslacker/slackerdb/README.md

 # SlackerDB (DuckDB Postgres proxy)

 ## Quick Note
-This is an agile DuckDB extension that provides Java-based connectivity with network access and multi-process support capabilities.
+This is an agile DuckDB extension that provides Java-based connectivity with network access and multi-process support.

 ### What we can do:
-Based on the description, this tool achieves the following capabilities:
+Based on the description, this extension can do following:

-* Enables remote access to DuckDB via TCP/IP from multiple locations, instead of local-only limitations.
+* Enables remote access to DuckDB via TCP/IP from network, instead of local connect only restriction.
-* Supports multi-process access to DuckDB instead of single-process restrictions.
+* Supports multi-process access to DuckDB instead of single-process restriction.
-* Provides PostgreSQL wire protocol compatibility (JDBC, ODBC, etc.), allowing DuckDB to function like a PostgreSQL database.
+* Provides PostgreSQL wire protocol compatibility (JDBC, ODBC, etc.), allowing DuckDB to serve as a PostgreSQL database.
-* Offers a dedicated access client within the tool that delivers:
+* Offers a dedicated access client, which has:
   1. Advanced features
   2. Comprehensive data dictionary access support
-* You can use COPY syntax to quickly import data, compatible with PG CopyManager.
+* You can use COPY syntax to import data with high performence, this compatible with PG CopyManager.
 * Provides self-managed data services and API.

-* You have multiple ways to connect to our database:
+* You have multiple ways to connect to this extension:
-  *  Directly connect to the server
+  *  Directly connect to the server with jdbc, odbc, ..
-  *  Connect through a proxy.
-Based on the proxy, you can connect to multiple servers through one proxy.
+  *  Connect through a connection gateway which multiple servers(can on different host or different process) are behinds it.
   *  Embed the compiled jar package into your own application.
-  *  Register a data service and access it through REST API.
+  *  Register a data service and access data through REST API.

 ## Usage
 ### Build from source:
 ```
-    # Download JDK17 and maven 3.6+, and install them.
+    # make sure you have JDK17 and maven 3.6+ ready.
     # Download source code
     git clone ...
     # compile it